jeromelebel/MongoHub-Mac/README.markdown

 - Dropping support for 10.7
 - Dropping support for 32bits
 - Don't open a contextual menu if a sheet is opened [issue #183](https://github.com/jeromelebel/MongoHub-Mac/issues/183)
-- Fix to parse wrong regexp in a json [issue #191](https://github.com/jeromelebel/MongoHub-Mac/issues/191)
+- Crash fixed to parse wrong regexp in a json [issue #191](https://github.com/jeromelebel/MongoHub-Mac/issues/191)

-## History

 **3.0.8 - november 5, 2014**